-One of the MIS team members who served is Ingrid Schunder, vice president of logistics and development.
+One of the MIS team members who served is Ingrid Schunder, current President and Chief Executive Officer.

 Going into college, Ingrid shares that she did not have the discipline and commitment to hard work necessary to succeed in her studies.
 After one semester, she happened to meet an Army recruiter and decided to enlist on the GI Bill.

 After basic training in Ft.
 Jackson, SC, Ingrid was stationed at Ft.
 Hood, TX, where she served for two years as a cook and the Commanding General’s mess attendant.
 Ingrid took care of meals for special visitors and catering for color guard events and ceremonies.
 Her experience with heavy vehicles back home in Alaska also meant she found herself being called upon to move trucks and big pieces of equipment on the base.